M.Sc Forensic Science Course, Admissions, Eligibility, Syllabus, Fees, Career

 With the M.Sc Forensic Sciences Programme, students will be introduced to different forensic science techniques, photography techniques, and more to supervise the crime scene in different situations.
 The subjects taught in the course curriculum of M.Sc Forensic Science are Forensics, Crime and Investigative Techniques, Forensic Physics, and Forensic Photography.

-Highlights - M.Sc Forensic Science
+Highlights - M.Sc. in Forensic Science

 ParticularsValues